 From March 17-31, 2020, Neocortix worked with teams from Rosetta@Home, Arm, MiniNodes, Linaro, and Packet.com to create, verify and test a Linux-on-Arm build of Rosetta.
 On March 31, the Rosetta team published the new Linux-on-Arm build.

 Since then, the group effort has shifted to deployment onto Arm devices.
-As of April 8, there were over 200 Arm devices contributing to the Rosetta project, with over 500,000 credits earned.
 On April 8, Neocortix completed its upgrades for temperature and battery monitoring, and is now ramping up deployment onto its existing network of 3000 mobile devices, soon to be followed by up to 42,000 volunteer devices from our PhonePaycheck waiting list.

 The spike of the SARS-CoV-2 virus (shown below) is a major target for designing therapeutics to combat the COVID-19 disease.

 On April 1, 2020, the Folding@Home team began its engagement with our extended team to create a Linux-on-Arm build of Folding@Home.
-Neocortix has already completed a Linux-on-Arm build of Gromacs, which is an important component of Folding@Home.
-We are now engaging with the Gromacs-core team to assist with a Linux-on-Arm build of the Folding@Home core.
+Neocortix immediately completed a Linux-on-Arm build of Gromacs, which is an important component of Folding@Home.

 For a detailed description of the project, please see our blog: "Multi-Company Collaboration For Coronavirus Research On Arm Devices".

 We are grateful for support and collaboration from the following companies and organizations: